pagkly/Zed/Investopedia3/Double-Spending.md

 Double-Spending
 ## What Is Double-Spending?

 Double-spending is the risk that a digital currency can be spent twice.
-It is a potential problem unique to [digital currencies](https://www.investopedia.com/terms/d/digital-currency.asp) because digital information can be reproduced relatively easily by savvy individuals who understand the blockchain network and the computing power necessary to manipulate it.
+It is a potential problem unique to [[digital currencies]](https://www.investopedia.com/terms/d/digital-currency.asp) because digital information can be reproduced relatively easily by savvy individuals who understand the blockchain network and the computing power necessary to manipulate it.

 Physical currencies do not have this issue because they cannot be easily replicated, and the parties involved in a transaction can immediately verify the authenticity and past ownership of the physical currency.
 That is of course excluding matters involving cash transactions.

 With digital currency, there is a risk that the holder could make a copy of the digital token and send it to a merchant or another party while retaining the original.

 This was a concern initially with bitcoin, the most popular digital currency or "cryptocurrency," since it is a decentralized currency with no central agency to verify that it is spent only once.
-However, bitcoin has a mechanism based on transaction logs, known as the [blockchain](https://www.investopedia.com/terms/b/blockchain.asp), to verify the authenticity of each transaction and prevent double-counting.
+However, bitcoin has a mechanism based on transaction logs, known as the [[blockchain]](https://www.investopedia.com/terms/b/blockchain.asp), to verify the authenticity of each transaction and prevent double-counting.

 ### Key Takeaways